 Anguilla is a British overseas territory and is the most northerly of the Leeward Islands in the Lesser Antilles.
 It is known for its easygoing atmosphere and magnificent beaches and waters.
 The Valley is the principal town and capital.

 After Christopher Columbus's arrival on the island in 1492, Santo Domingo became the site of the first cathedral, hospital, customs house and university in the Americas.
-This colonial town, founded in 1498, was laid out on a grid pattern that became the model for almost all town planners in the New World.
+The colonial town, founded in 1498, was laid out on a grid pattern that became the model for the New World.

 Havana, founded in 1519 by the Spanish, became one of the Caribbean's main centers for shipbuilding.
 Its old center retains a mix of Baroque and neoclassical monuments and its defensive installations includes some of the oldest and largest stone fortifications now standing in the Americas.

 Situated on the Caribbean coast of southern-central Cuba, the colonial town of Cienfuegos was founded in 1819 in the Spanish territory but was initially settled by immigrants of French origin.
 It became a trading place for sugar cane, tobacco and coffee.